matejd/filtered-is/README.md

 =====================================

 This was coded as a part of my diploma thesis on physically-based shading (or rendering).
-Importance sampling (IS) is essentialy a Monte Carlo integration method used in rendering diffuse and glossy surface reflections (BRDFs evaluated in semi-random directions across a hemisphere domain).
+Importance sampling (IS) is essentially a Monte Carlo integration method used in rendering diffuse and glossy surface reflections (BRDFs evaluated in semi-random directions across a hemisphere domain).
 But plain importance sampling requires a large number of samples to produce accurate results in many cases.
 Filtered IS adds filtering (doh) of environment maps (mipmaps)